CCI-MOC/rhosp-director-config/README.md

 ### Credentials

-The file `templates/credentials.yaml` is required by the `overcloud-deploy.sh` script, but it does not exist in this repository.
-This file contains all passwords, keys, and other secrets required for the deployment.
+The file `credentials.yaml` is generated at deploy time from `credentials.yaml.in`.
+This pulls passwords and other secrets from Bitwarden.

 ## Patches